UKHO/docs/software-engineering-policies/FrontEnd/FrontEndPolicy.md

 Currently at the UKHO our first choice for language when building websites is Angular.
-This is where our currenty specialities lie but this could change and evolve overtime depending on current recruitment trends.
+This is currently where our specialties lie but this could change and evolve overtime depending on current recruitment trends.